 The servant-girl saw him, and began once more to say to the bystanders . . .
 (NASB) Mark 14:69

 The first denial came when he finally said, “I do not know Him.”
 The second denial occurred when he said, “I do not know Him” one more time.
 Each denial was personal.
 “I do not know Him!”
 The third denial came when he began cursing and swore, “I do not know this man you are talking about!”
-Then the rooster crowed a third time.
+Then the rooster crowed a second time.

 Why did Peter deny Jesus?
 He was afraid and did not want to die because of His relationship with Jesus.
 He was unwilling to die for what he believed.
 Few today are willing to die for what they believe in.
 Many of us would have done the same thing that Peter did.
 Yet, God calls us to be willing to suffer and if necessary, to die for Him.